Mjz86/C_colon/mcc.md

  * note :
   an  `inout` parameter is a combination of `pass`&`out`, at the prameter entry its relocation to the callee is preformed and at callee exit its put back into that  parameter  in reverse  order.

+  --------- current name lookup implementation plan ------------

+- overloading:
+a non shadowed  name set is either specified "overloadable" in every  definition or has only one definition for any given binary, only functions can be overloaded, operators are always implicitly overloaded.

+- shadowing:
+shadowing can only happen when using ":=", when using ":" no shadowing is allowed ( the name must be unique , that is , scope not having such name when we do a lookup, otherwise it must be an overloaded name , if not the program is ill-formed), shadowing an old named entity using a new one makes  unqualified lookup only consider the new entity.

+- deleting:
+ using both ":= delete;" will shadow that name and make lookup of it fail.

+- unqualified name lookup:
+for a given scope S that uses names from tables( e.g via `using`  or inheritance ), and is in outer scope Outer  all names  that are looked up in S must only get one definition or an  overload set of definitions meaning that names looked up who are reachable from S and tables don't conflict , if a name is shadowed by a new entity then from that point to the end of S the new entity is only considered when working with that name.

+in a given scope using ":" will make the name visible to all the scope(unless shadowed afterwards), however if ":="  is used before the lookup then the last ":=" before the lookup is the one that is visible.

+//example:
+let a:i16 = -1;
+{

+  assert(a==-1);
+    let a:=i32 = 0;
+    {
+  assert(a==0);
+    };
+     let a:=i64 = 1;
+  assert(a==1);
+     let a:=i8 = 2;
+    {
+  assert(a==2);
+    };

+    // let a:i32 = 3; error unintended shadow : a at line ... shadows a at line ...
+    // but does not use the shadow capable ':='

+};

+- qualified name lookup:
+when looking in a scope S,that uses names from tables, and is in outer scope Outer, Outer is ignoed, and the search is only from S and tables, in a similar way to unqualified name lookup.

+  * reason for this name lookup strategy:
+   1. less shadowing errors:
+    you can't accedentaly combine  type A and name A and namespace A to make unreadable code.

+   2. clarity:
+   an overloadable function should not be the common case to avoid confusion, using multiple functions with the same name is very unintuitive ( e.g in c++ `std::move` is both a range algo and an r-value casting function ) and can lead to awful errors.

+   3. efficiency:
+   if names are easy for humans they are easy for compilers too, lets say we have  a scope ( assuming all definitions in the scope are known ) that uses  name `a` multiple times and `a` is not `:=`ed, if the first lookup told us "`a` is not overloaded" then the second lookup of a is equvivlent to the first, if `a` is ":="ed we  dont need to look at other scopes at all, the overhead of overload resolotion and name lookup decreases.

  ---
  unsafe(unsafe) :